Skip to content

 I believe we can.
 We have a shared language and a clear framework.
 We have alignment.

-The path forward won’t be perfect.
-We will have to iterate and improve.
-But that’s a process I understand and embrace.
-As Philip E. Tetlock writes in Superforecasting, the path to getting better is simple:
+The path won’t be perfect.
+We’ll iterate and improve.
+That’s a process I understand.
+As Philip Tetlock writes in Superforecasting:

 Try, fail, analyze, adjust, try again

-Our new purpose statement is our first, the best hypothesis for how this leadership team can help Stay22 win.
+Our purpose statement is the best hypothesis for how this leadership team can help Stay22 win.
+Now it’s time to test it.